dadrus/jpa-unit/README.md

 </dependency>
 ```

-On the code leven, there is no much choice for JUnit 5
+On the code level, there is no much choice for JUnit 5

 - the test class needs to be annotated with `@ExtendWith(JpaUnit.class)` annotation.